 - Place the mixture into a pan and heat until aromatic.

 - Chop the chicken into chunks and add to the pan, coating it in the sauce.
-Continue to cook until chicken is almost cooked through.
+Continue to cook until chicken is cooked through.